rfourquet/SafeREPL.jl/README.md

 ### How to use in source code?

-Via the `@swapliterals` macro from the `SwapLiterals` package (which should be available to Julia versions `< v"1.5"` once it's registered).

-This macro has roughly the same API as the `swapliterals!` function:
+Via the `@swapliterals` macro from the `SwapLiterals` package, which has roughly the same API as the `swapliterals!` function:

 ```julia
 using SwapLiterals